bhisaac/5eFP/5eFP-SRD.md

 |2⛁|-|Cunning Action|...|
 |3⛁|-|Roguish Archetype|...|

-## Cunning Action
+## Cunning Action (Action)

 Your quick thinking and agility allow you to move and act quickly.
-Once per turn, when you take an action requiring you to discard your action, you can take the Dash, Disengage, or Hide action before or after taking your action without needing to discard your action.
+You may take one action.
+You can take the Dash, Disengage, or Hide action before or after taking your action.

 ## Roguish Archetype